 Registration for Day 1 only (climate change overview)

 Anyone who wants an overview of climate change issues can attend the first day of the training, which covers global climate science and policy contexts (e.g. the Paris Agreement and its goals), global and regional impacts of climate change, and key concepts and issues related to climate change adaptation.
-The cost of attending the first day only is £225, with discounts available for local government employees and private individuals.
-Please contact us if you fall into either of these categories and are interested in attending Day 1 only.
+The cost of attending the first day only is £225.
 All are welcome, and no prior knowledge of climate change is assumed or required.

 The course will be delivered by Garama’s Director, Dr Nick Brooks, who has designed and delivered the previous courses on adaptation mainstreaming and M&E. Nick has a background in climate science, and has worked on issues related to adaptation since 2001, as both an academic researcher (from 2001-2005) and a consultant (from 2005 onwards), establishing Garama in 2012.
 He has worked with donor and recipient governments (including the UK, Ireland, Switzerland, Germany, European Commission, Cambodia and Mozambique), international organisations (including the World Bank, African Development Bank and UNDP), research bodies (including the Universities of East Anglia and Oxford, IIED) and the private sector (principally with implementers of development programmes), focusing on capacity building, training, mainstreaming, risk assessment and M&E for adaptation.
 Nick has designed and delivered the Garama training courses since 2013, and has provided professional training for the African Development Bank, the Government of Mozambique, DFID, the Swiss Development Cooperation Agency, the European Commission, ITAD, ODI and a variety of other organisations and programmes.
 Nick has a research interest in past adaptation to rapid and severe climate change, and what we can learn from previous human responses to such episodes given the likely rapid changes in climate that human societies will experience as the 21st century progresses.